SerraAlessandro/ASCON/README.md

    end process counter;
 ```

-Instantiation of the counter that provides the proper value to the permutation block, to handle the choice of the constants of the permutation.
+Instance of the counter that provides the proper value to the permutation block, to handle the choice of the constants of the permutation.

 ```
 reg128_in <= 	key_rev(63 downto 0) & x"00001000808c0001" when sel_128 = "11" else